azeem/azeem.github.com/src/content/posts/introducing_jstatic.md

 published: false
 ---

-[jstatic](https://github.com/azeem/jstatic) is static html site generation task for [grunt](http://gruntjs.com/).
+[jstatic](https://github.com/azeem/jstatic) is a static html site generation task for [grunt](http://gruntjs.com/).
 With jstatic i am trying to realize a generic pattern for static site generation tasks, a simple model thats easy to understand, flexible and easily extensible.
 Like [assemble](https://github.com/assemble/assemble), jstatic is also designed as a grunt task.
 This is rather convenient, because Grunt provides excellent facilities for lot of the boilerplates tasks (minification, copying assets etc.).
-This also makes easier to integrate jstatic for documentation or project pages generation in projects that uses grunt.
-I have been using jstatic to generate this site, and i am quite pleased with the results.
-Here i'll discuss some of the basics of it.
+This also makes it easier to integrate jstatic for documentation or project pages generation in projects that uses grunt.

 Flexible static site generation
 -------------------------------